omarelsaid123/Face-blur/README.md

-# Face-blur
-This script captures real-time video from a webcam and detects both frontal and side-profile faces using Haar Cascade classifiers.
-Each detected face region is blurred to help preserve privacy.
-It also handles right-facing profiles by flipping the grayscale image for better detection coverage.
+✨ Features
+✅ Real-time face detection from webcam
+✅ Blurs frontal and side-profile faces
+✅ Detects right-facing profiles using flipped image
+✅ Uses Haar Cascades for fast and reliable detection
+✅ Easy to use and modify for privacy applications

+⚙️ How It Works
+🎥 Captures video frames from your webcam

+🧠 Converts each frame to grayscale for detection

+👁️ Detects:

+Frontal faces

+Left-facing profiles

+Right-facing profiles (by flipping grayscale)

+💨 Applies blur to all detected face areas

+🖼️ Displays the processed video feed

+❌ Press q to exit the window